Jackson’s Chameleon Facts

 - Some of these include such colorful names as the horned chameleon, Jackson’s Horned Chameleon, and even the Kikuyu three-horned chameleon.
 Its scientific name, however, remains that of the somewhat hard to pronounce Trioceros jacksonii.

 - By either of these many names, though, it represents a truly fascinating animal.
 The renowned Belgian-British zoologist George Albert Boulenger made the first official recognition of it as a separate species.
-This occurred in the year 1896.
+This acknowledgement occurred in the year 1896.

-- Quite fortunately, for the moment, its population appears to be remaining both stable and sufficient.
+- Quite fortunately, for the moment, at least, its population appears to be remaining both stable and sufficient.
 This further holds true throughout the entirety of its range.
 As a result, the IUCN currently lists it as Least Concern on its Red List.

 - The marvelous Jackson’s Chameleon nonetheless faces some potential threats to its existence as a species.
 One of these involves the presence of invasive species in its native range.
 Its greatest global threat, though, no doubt consists of climate change.